Red Lights Flash

 Red Lights Flash was an Austrian punk band from Graz, Austria.

 The band was formed in 1997.
 They have political lyrics and play melodic-punk.
 Red Lights Flash was the first European band that signed a contract with the punk label A-F Records.
 They split in October 2010, having played their last shows at the Vans Of The Wall Music Night.

+AllMusic noted about the band's third studio album, "Free is strictly for political punk fans, but it's a solid American debut for a band with several equally fine European releases to its credit."